 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
 If any components are worn, replace the complete seal; never mix old and new seal parts.

-If a replacement seal is being used, remove it from

-the container and inspect the precision finished faces to ensure that they are free of any foreign matter.
-Discard the spring centering washer included with the seal.
-It is not used in this application (see Figure 3).
+If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.

-To ease installation of the seal, lubricate the bellows, sleeve and O-ring with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
+To ease installation of the seal, lubricate the bellows and O-rings with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
 Assemble the seal as follows, (see Figure 3).